Thyatira: History

 It was an ancient Greek city called Pelopia (Πελόπεια) and Semiramis (Σεμίραμις), before it was renamed to Thyateira (Θυάτειρα), during the Hellenistic era in 290 BC, by the King Seleucus I Nicator.
 He was at war with Lysimachus when he learned that his wife had given birth to a daughter.
 According to Stephanus of Byzantium, he called this city "Thuateira" from Greek θυγάτηρ, θυγατέρα (thugatēr, thugatera), meaning "daughter", although it is likely that it is an older, Lydian name.
 In classical times, Thyatira stood on the border between Lydia and Mysia.
 During the Roman era, (1st century AD), it was famous for its dyeing facilities and was a center of the purple cloth trade.
 Among the ancient ruins of the city, inscriptions have been found relating to the guild of dyers in the city.
-Indeed, more guilds συντεχνία suntechuia (syndicate) are known in Thyatira than any other contemporary city in the Roman province of Asia (inscriptions mention the following: wool-workers, linen-workers, makers of outer garments, dyers, leather-workers, tanners, potters, bakers, slave-dealers, and bronze-smiths).
+Indeed, more guilds συντεχνία syntechnia (syndicate) are known in Thyatira than any other contemporary city in the Roman province of Asia (inscriptions mention the following: wool-workers, linen-workers, makers of outer garments, dyers, leather-workers, tanners, potters, bakers, slave-dealers, and bronze-smiths).

-In early Christian times, Thyateira was home to a significant Christian church, mentioned as one of the seven Churches of the Book of Revelation in the Book of Revelation.
-According to Revelation, a woman named Jezebel (who called herself a prophetess) taught and seduced the Christians of Thyateira to commit sexual immorality and to eat food sacrificed to idols.
-However, some commentators such as Benson and Doddridge have concluded that what is being here practised in Thyatira is the same apostasy promoted in Israel by Jezebel as mentioned in the Books of Kings and that use of her name here is a direct reference to such.
+In early Christian times, Thyateira was home to a significant Christian church, mentioned as one of the seven Churches of the Book of Revelation.
+In Revelation, a character called Jezebel persuades the Christians of Thyateira to commit sexual immorality and to eat food sacrificed to idols.
+Some commentators such as Benson and Doddridge have concluded that what is being here practised in this prophetic Thyatira is the same apostasy promoted in the Kingdom of Israel by Jezebel as mentioned in the Books of Kings and that use of her name here is a direct reference to such.
 Indeed, as Doddridge notes, "the resemblance appears so great" that, in his view, it is the "same heresy which is represented".

-The Apostle Paul and Silas might have visited Thyateira during Paul's second or third journey, Acts 16:13–16.
-They visited several small unnamed towns in the general vicinity during the second journey.
-While in Philippi, Paul and Silas stayed with a woman named Lydia from Thyateira, who continued to help them even after they were jailed and released.
+According to Acts of the Apostles, the Apostle Paul and Silas visit Philippi during Paul's second or third journey.
+While there, Paul and Silas meet a woman named Lydia of Thyatira who hosts them to meet church members.

 In 366, a battle fought near Thyateira saw the army of Roman emperor Valens defeat Roman usurper Procopius.